Welcome To Music At UM-Flint!

 Within a modern, regional campus, The Department of Music at the University of Michigan Flint offers students a smaller, personalized University of Michigan experience as they work toward earning their degree.
 For nearly 40 years, the experienced faculty have created an environment that fosters the very best of student talent and creativity.
 Students who graduate from the Music Program at UM-Flint go on to outstanding careers and experiences as performers, teachers, and artistic visionaries.
 At UM-Flint, you will make music as you begin to make a foundation for your future.
 Accredited by the National Association of Schools of Music ...
 MORE

-Summer Vocal Music Sr. Academy Begins Two Weeks of Intense Training
+Summer Vocal Music Academy Finishes Four Weeks of Intense Training

 For 30 years the UM-Flint Department of Music has hosted youth with exceptional vocal talent in a Summer Vocal Academy taught by university faculty, alumni and guest artists.
-The Summer Academy offers instruction in music and fine arts to middle and high school students.
-Emphasis is placed on vocal music, for students who are interested in developing their singing skills and musical potential.
-Academy students experience a curriculum of classes designed to nurture their abilities, while expanding and deepening their understanding of music as an art.
+This years Summer Academy offerered instruction in music and fine arts to middle and high school students.
+Emphasis was placed on vocal music, for students who were interested in developing their singing skills and musical potential.
+Academy students experienced a curriculum of classes designed to nurture their abilities, while expanding and deepening their understanding of music as an art.
+This years academy has concluded their instruction and performances.
 For more information about the Summer Vocal Academy of Music select here.
 For information about all of the University of Michigan-Flint's summer programs for students select here.
 To see The Flint Journal's M-Live article about this years middle school participants select here.

-UM Faculty Will Perform in East Lansing Jazz Festival Friday Night
+UM Faculty Performed in East Lansing Jazz Festival

 Music Faculty Brian DiBlassio and Patrick Prouty performed with Tumbao Bravo, Cuban-jazz combo, June 17, as a featured act in the 2016 Summer Solstice Jazz Festival in East Lansing, MI.
 Last year, DiBlassio's ensemble, Groupo Aye, was also a Main Stage featured performance.
 Two days later, on June 19, Tumbao Bravo was the headline act at the Rackham Stage as part of Ann Arbor's Summer Festival.
 Tumbao Bravo is in high demand at jazz festivals and all musical artists in the combo are celebrated recording artists.
 If you are listening to a jazz radio station, you will eventually hear their music.